 Another thing you can do is include a clickable image.
 This can be a button, it can be a… I do it all the time for these live streams, like the actual live stream image, the cover photo is clickable.
 Some people will click it.
 A lot of people will click it.
 You can use the double-line link trick, which is what I just described.
 Rather than “Click here,” you use something like, “Here, click here to download the Hundred Most-Opened Subject Lines Report.”

 This one is pretty sweet, this list-style link trick.
-I've done this on quite a few things, but basically, you ask a question and then you say "Click the answer below that you resonate with," or, "Click the best answer below," or, "Click whatever."
-Each of these goes through the same page, but what you're doing is you can either even fire off a little automation action on the backside.
-We've done this to put people into buckets.
+I’ve done this on quite a few things.
+Basically, you ask a question.
+You say “Click the answer below that you resonate with,” or, “Click the best answer below,” or, “Click whatever.”.
+Each of these goes through the same page, but what you’re doing is you can either even fire off a little automation action on the backside.
+We’ve done this to put people into buckets.

 This link, you end up… Let’s say, what is the most important area of a sales funnel?
 Okay, you have a landing page, sales page, confirmation page, upscale copy.
 Well, what you can do is the person who clicks these things, you then put them into a bucket.
 In that bucket, you serve up marketing material about that one thing that they wanted.
 It’s pretty sweet stuff.
 You also want to make sure to spell it out.
 “Click here,” “Download this PDF,” those are all super powerful things from a copy standpoint.